sys.dm_db_resource_stats (Azure SQL Database and Azure SQL Managed Instance)

-Returns CPU, I/O, and memory consumption for an Azure SQL Database database.
-One row exists for every 15 seconds, even if there is no activity in the database.
-Historical data is maintained for one hour.
+Returns CPU, I/O, and memory consumption for an Azure SQL Database database or an Azure SQL Managed Instance.
+One row exists for every 15 seconds, even if there is no activity.
+Historical data is maintained for approximately one hour.

 |end_time||datetime||UTC time indicates the end of the current reporting interval.|